 He said it beats sitting together around a hotel pool while his kids do their best to pretend he’s not there.
 And, he said, sharing these experiences helps them to relate to each other and gets the conversation flowing about all sorts of things they might not get to talk about otherwise.

-• Be a good sport (unless you know for a certain that you have a family of type As who thrives on competition.)
-Don’t constantly try to outshine your kids and don’t pout if they turn out to be better than you.
+• Be a good sport (unless you know for a certain that you have a family of type As who thrives on competition): Don’t constantly try to outshine your kids and don’t pout if they turn out to be better than you.

-• Let the kids suggest an activity.
-I know several parents who have had amazing, memorable road trips mapped around baseball stadiums because their kids were fans.
+• Let the kids suggest an activity: I know several parents who have had amazing, memorable road trips mapped around baseball stadiums because their kids were fans.

-Over the winter, Kristen Haiijer wrote for FamiliesGo! about the rewards of a family ski vacation.
+• Think ahead: Kristen Haiijer wrote for FamiliesGo! about the rewards of a family ski vacation.
 Her kids are young enough that she’s been able to introduce them to an activity she’s passionate about and turn them into enthusiasts.
 Skiing will probably be a bonding activity for them far into the future.